An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Conventions and Notation

 \subsection{Laplacians and Potential Theory on $\pberk$}

-The theory of Laplacians on $\pberk$ is based on the theory of Laplacians for finite connected subgraphs of $\Gamma\subseteq \hberk$.
-For such $\Gamma$, let $f\in $CPA($\Gamma$).
-Fix $P\in \Gamma$ and a direction $\vv\in T_P\Gamma$.
-We can define the slope of $f$ at $P$ in the direction $\vv$ as For $f\in \CPA(\Gamma)$, this limit always exists, though it may not exist for more general functions.
-The Laplacian of $f$ on $\Gamma$ is then defined to be the measure This notion can be extended, both to more general classes of functions and to more general subsets of $\pberk$.
+The theory of Laplacians on $\pberk$ is based on the theory of Laplacians for finite connected graphs; see, e.g. \cite{BRHarmonic} and \cite{CR}.

+Let $\Gamma\subseteq \hberk$ be a finite connected subtree, and fix $f\in $CPA($\Gamma$).
+For each $P\in \Gamma$ and each direction $\vv\in T_P(\Gamma)$, we can define the slope of $f$ at $P$ in the direction $\vv$ as For $f\in \CPA(\Gamma)$, this limit always exists, though it may not exist for more general functions.
+The Laplacian of $f$ on $\Gamma$ is then defined to be the measure where $\delta_P$ denotes the Dirac point mass at the point $P$.
+This notion can be extended, both to more general classes of functions and to more general subsets of $\pberk$.
 On a domain $U\subseteq\pberk$, the largest class of functions on which a Laplacian can be defined is called the space of functions of `bounded differential variation', which is denoted $\BDV(U)$; intuitively, these functions to do not `wiggle' more than they should along a given path.
-A fundamental property is that Laplacians defined on larger spaces must be compatible with the retraction; namely, if $U\subseteq\pberk$ is closed, $\Gamma\subseteq U$, and $f\in \BDV(U)$, then where $(r_{U, \Gamma})_*$ denotes the pullback of the Laplacian on $U$.
+A fundamental property is that Laplacians defined on larger spaces must be compatible with the retraction\footnote{ See \cite{BR} Section 5.2; this is essentially how the Laplacian is defined on arbitrary domains.}; namely, if $U\subseteq\pberk$ is closed, $\Gamma\subseteq U$, and $f\in \BDV(U)$, then where $(r_{U, \Gamma})_*$ denotes the pushforward of the Laplacian on $U$ given by $(r_{U, \Gamma})_* \Delta_U (B) = \Delta_U(r_{U, \Gamma}^{-1} B)$ for every Borel set $B\subseteq \Gamma$.